• Skip to primary navigation

 But don’t worry, water holds the key to dissolving these beet-based stains, they’ll come out quite readily if they’ve not had time to dry.

 Okay.
-Are you ready to make it?
+Are you ready to make this smoothie?
 Gather your ingredients and you’ll be sipping your soothing smoothie in no time.

 ingredientsInstructions